 8. Alarm Rings

 Special designed for those people who hate the blaring loud sounds of typical alarm.
 Wore on finger and rings will vibrate to wake the people, whereas for shut-off the alarm, people must putting the ring back on the dock.
 This high-tech elastic ring comes in pair suitable for couples whom wake up at different hours.
 Put the rings back in the dock for set the time and charger.
-The Alarm Ring by Meng Fandi seems also suit for people with hearing impaired."high tech rings, Hybra Advance Technology, Tech rings, orb ring, high tech ring, Most high-tech Ring, NTECH caller-id, Portrait Projecting Ring, tech ring for touch screen, best high tech key rings, hightech rings"
+The Alarm Ring by Meng Fandi seems also suit for people with hearing impaired."high tech rings, Tech rings, Hybra Advance Technology, high tech ring, hi tech rings, hi tech wedding ring, orb ring, NTECH caller-id, Portrait Projecting Ring, Most high-tech Ring, ring tech"